richardhundt/luv/README.md

 States can be either a thread - including the main thread - or a fiber.

-States are not resumed immediately when ready, but are fair queued to be resumed at the next possible time.
-Instead they are signalled as being `ready`, typically by a libuv callback.
+States are not resumed immediately when ready, but are fair queued to be resumed at the next possible time, after they are signalled as being `ready`, typically by a libuv callback.

 The semantics of suspending a state depends on whether it is a thread